Positivity and representations of surface groups: Abstract

 In~\cite{GuichardWienhard_pos, Guichard:2018vo} Guichard and Wienhard introduced the notion of $\Theta$-positivity, a generalization of Lusztig's total positivity to real Lie groups that are not necessarily split.

 Based on this notion, we introduce in this paper {\em $\Theta$-positive representations} of surface groups.
-We prove that $\Theta$-positive representations are $\Theta$-Anosov.
+We prove that $\Theta$-positive representations of closed surface groups are $\Theta$-Anosov.
 This implies that $\Theta$-positive representations are discrete and faithful and that the set of $\Theta$-positive representations is open in the representation variety.

-We show that the set of $\Theta$-positive representations is closed within the set of representations that do not virtually factor through a parabolic subgroup.
-From this we deduce that for any simple Lie group $\G$ admitting a $\Theta$-positive structure there exist components consisting of $\Theta$-positive representations.
-More precisely we prove that the components parametrized using Higgs bundles methods in~\cite{BCGGO_general} consist of $\Theta$-positive representations.
+We further establish important properties on limits of $\Theta$-positive representations, proving that the set of $\Theta$-positive representations is closed in the set of representations containing a $\Theta$-proximal element.
+This is used in \cite{BGLPW_pos} to prove the closedness of the set of $\Theta$-positive representations.